 The Bowen Center offers a wide variety of conferences and lectures, which are listed below.
 Most programs offer CEU/CE credits for counselor and social workers.
-To stay current on our meetings and programs, please sign up for our email newsletter.
-You may also like to visit The Bowen Center on Facebook.
+To stay current on our meetings and programs, please sign up for our email newsletter, or join us on Facebook, Twitter, and LinkedIn.

 Each year at the Spring Conference, the Caskie Research Fund Award is given to support an important research effort in Bowen theory.